 What’s It Like to Live in An RV Park?

-If you decide to try living in an RV park, there are some things to adjust to there as well.
+If you decide to try living in an RV park, there are some things to adjust to.

-You will need to research a park before choosing it to ensure that it’s safe and has a good reputation.
-You’ll also want to look at the park’s policies and make sure they’re in line with your lifestyle and preferences.
+You will need to research a park before choosing it to ensure it’s safe and has a good reputation.
+You’ll also want to look at the park’s policies and ensure they align with your lifestyle and preferences.

 You’ll have to get used to securing your RV when you leave, just as you would with a house or apartment.